How to Build a Scrum Team with Contractors?

 - Explain the cultural values and principles of the organization.
 A contractor should understand what type of organization he became part of.
 What are the values and principles that should be lived up to?
 What is the recommended behavior?
 Are there any team agreements that must be followed?
 This should already be pointed out during the job interviews; it will increase the chance to hire someone that really fits the team.

 - Agree upon a quality-driven contract.
 For sure, the contract shouldn't be a 'killer contract' that causes distrust from the beginning.
 But defining the desired technical and functional quality upfront is possible.
 Fix quality and of course don't fix scope.
-This prevents uncomfortable conversations afterwards and separates the professional contractors from the average ones.
+This prevents uncomfortable conversations afterward and separates the professional contractors from the average ones.

 - Accept that also contractors need some slack.
 Contractors are human beings (yes, really...), and human beings can't be productive all day long.
 Even contractors need to relax, have a chat at the coffee machine or play table football.
 Let them enjoy and have fun.
-They'll be twice as productive afterwards.
+They'll be twice as productive afterward.

 - Ensure you hire a studio musician.
 Don't hire a rock star.
 But when hiring a new team member, focus on the attitude instead of aptitude.
 Some contractors might be brilliant and have in-depth domain knowledge, but they choose life as a contractor for a reason.
 Teamwork isn't suitable for everyone.

-- Setup a bootcamp for quickly settling in new team members.
-The bootcamp should act as a kick-start and include sharing knowledge, fixing the necessary tooling and acquaintances with all the relevant colleagues.
+- Setup a boot camp for quickly settling in new team members.
+The boot camp should act as a kick-start and include sharing knowledge, fixing the necessary tooling and acquaintances with all the relevant colleagues.
 This ensures every contractor is up-and-running in no time!

 - Give everyone the same permissions.
 Sure, some information might be confidential and can't be shared.
 But don't create stifling workflows around permissions with lots of dependencies and therefore risk.
 Concerning the tooling of a team (e.g. Jira, TFS, Github); spread the administrator role amongst different team members.
 Make sure also contractors have the permission to deploy within the present development infrastructure.
 This not only increases the trust within a team but also prevents having key man exposure.

-What is your experience with having a contractor in the Scrum team?
+What is your experience with having a contractor in the Scrum Team?
 Or if you are a contractor, what is your experience with the arguments I've mentioned?